-Before each visit to your pet's doctor write down questions you have.
+Before each visit to your pet's doctor write down questions you have and be sure to read "Make an Informed Decision".
 Take notes during all discussions with the veterinary health care team about your pet's disease or treatment options.
 Ask your pet’s doctor to repeat any information that you do not understand.
 Recite information back to ensure that you interpreted it correctly.

 Bring a spouse, other family member or friend with you when you talk to the veterinary health care team.